Volvo halts Iran truck assembly due to U.S. sanctions

 Volvo was working with Saipa Diesel, part of Iran’s second-largest automaker SAIPA, which was assembling the Swedish firm’s heavy-duty trucks from kits shipped to Iran.

-The head of Volvo Trucks was reported to have told Iranian media that he expected 5,000 Volvo trucks to be assembled locally in the year to March 2019 and that Saipa Diesel would begin to produce three Volvo truck models domestically.

-Ivarsson did not know how much of this target had been delivered on.
-However, he said Volvo had no active orders in Iran as of Monday.
+Ivarsson said Volvo had no active orders in Iran as of Monday.

+A commercial department manager at Saipa Diesel confirmed that sanctions had prompted Volvo Trucks to terminate their partnership agreement.

+“They have decided that due to the sanction on Iran, from (May) they couldn’t cooperate with us.
+We had some renovation planned in Iran for a new plant but they refused to work with us,” said the manager, who declined to be identified.

 Swedish truckmaker Scania, which is owned by Volkswagen (VOWG_p.DE), said it had canceled all orders that it could not deliver by mid-August due to sanctions, while French carmaker PSA Group began to suspend its joint venture activities in Iran in June.